cpp-best-practices/gui_starter_template/README.md

  * conan
  * a compiler

-If you want a simplified starter template project without these examples, check out the [cpp_boilerplate_project](https://github.com/cpp-best-practices/boilerplate).
+If you want a more complex example project, check out the [cpp_starter_project](https://github.com/cpp-best-practices/cpp_starter_project).

-The Boilerplate project will merge new features first, then they will be merged (as appropriate) into this project.
+Ths Boilerplate project will merge new features first, then they will be merged (as appropriate) into cpp_starter_project.

 ## Getting Started

 ### Use the Github template
 First, click the green `Use this template` button near the top of this page.
-This will take you to Github's ['Generate Repository'](https://github.com/cpp-best-practices/cpp_starter_project/generate) page.
+This will take you to Github's ['Generate Repository'](https://github.com/cpp-best-practices/cpp_boilerplate_project/generate) page.
 Fill in a repository name and short description, and click 'Create repository from template'.
 This will allow you to create a new repository in your Github account, prepopulated with the contents of this project.